-However, we’ve chosen Doggie Dailies Pet Ear Cleaner as the best dog ear cleaning solution.
+We’ve chosen Doggie Dailies Pet Ear Cleaner as the best dog ear cleaning solution.
 That’s because it’s great value for money, easily affordable and created by veterinarians.
 It contains anti-inflammatory, anti-fungal and antibacterial ingredients – all necessary to keep a dog’s ears clean and healthy.

 Its pleasant scent will eliminate any smelly odors while not overwhelming a dog.
 The easy-to-use application tip will help quicken the ear cleaning process and prevent spillages.
 That means less mess for you to clean and more comfort for your dog!